bfrederick18/Boids/README.md

 # Boids

-A C#-MonoGame project designed to model the behaviors of flocks of birds and schools of fish, being separation, cohesion, and alignment, with added obsticale avoidance.
+A C#-MonoGame project designed to model the behaviors of flocks of birds and schools of fish, being separation, cohesion, and alignment, with added obstacle avoidance.

 ## Demo